Witches Dancing in the Breton Heath 2Witches Dancing in the Breton Heath 2

 Halloween on the Pink Granite Coast…

-This Halloween, the Côte de Granit Rose reveals its dark side, where the Ankou, the Intersignes, the Korrigans, King Marc’h and the dragon haunt the dark nights.
+This Halloween, the Pink Granite Coast reveals its dark side, where the Ankou, the Intersigns, the Korrigans, King Marc’h and the dragon haunt the dark nights.
 If you decide to explore this bewitching coast on a spooky night, be prepared to face the unknown and the terror that lurks in the darkness.
-The Pink Granite Coast is much more than a breathtaking landscape, it’s a world of legends that leave no room for the most wary of souls.
+The Pink Granite Coast is much more than a breathtaking landscape, it’s a world of legends that leave no room for the most suspicious of souls.
 Happy Halloween!

 Storytelling walks with Yvon Dagorn